XMM-Newton observations of ten high-redshift CAMIRA clusters of galaxies: X-ray data analysis

 To measure the ICM temperature and bolometric luminosity, we extracted spectra from a circular region of radius $R_{500}$ centered on the X-ray centroid, and background spectra from an annulus spanning $2R_{500}$ to $3R_{500}$.
 Corresponding response matrix files (RMFs) and ancillary response files (ARFs) were generated for each region.

 The cluster emission was modeled with an absorbed APEC component \citep{Smith01, Foster12}.
-Hydrogen column densities were fixed to the HI4PI values \citep{HI4PI16}, and the metallicity was fixed at 0.3~solar.
+Hydrogen column densities were fixed to the HI4PI values \citep{HI4PI16}, and the metallicity was fixed at 0.3~solar, which lies within the range of average ICM abundances ($\sim0.2-0.4$~solar) reported for massive clusters up to $z\sim1.5$ \citep{Balestra07,McDonald16,Liu20}.
+At the redshift and photon statistics of our sample, the metallicity cannot be reliably constrained.
+We verified that varying the abundance between 0.2 and 0.4~solar changes the best-fit temperatures and bolometric luminosities by $\lesssim1\%$ and $\lesssim2\%$, respectively, which are significantly smaller than the statistical uncertainties.

 The background model consisted of five components: instrumental and solar charge-exchange lines (modeled with Gaussians), the Galactic X-ray background, the cosmic X-ray background, and residual soft proton contamination.
 For HSCJ145727+002816, the limited photon counts prevented a stable temperature determination; therefore, we fixed the temperature to the value predicted by the $N-T$ relation of \citet{Oguri18}.

 We performed simultaneous fits to the source and background spectra using XSPEC version~12.11.1 \citep{Arnaud96}, adopting energy bands of 0.3--10~keV for MOS and 0.4--10~keV for PN.
 Best-fit APEC parameters are listed in table~\ref{tbl:spec}.
 Bolometric luminosities were derived from the best-fit model in the 0.01--30~keV band and corrected for flux lost due to point-source masking by interpolating the cluster surface brightness with a $\beta$-model.